QuickSuper update: Having trouble making a contribution to a new CareSuper member? We can help.

 Under Payday Super, super guarantee is calculated as 12% of qualifying earnings (QE), which includes OTE and other payments.
 This is instead of using ordinary time earnings (OTE).

 This is a new term that has been introduced in the Payday Super reform.
-Qualified earnings (QE) are employee earnings that will be used to calculate an employee's SG contribution from 1 July 2026 and includes:
+Qualifying earnings (QE) are employee earnings that are used to calculate an employee's SG contribution from 1 July 2026 and includes:

 • ordinary time earnings (OTE);